 We now have a grid that we can determine the status of each step of the drum.

 Each of the steps will have a duration.
 The time base was previously set to seconds.
 We can now fill in the time we require for each step.
 If the time is the same on the next step we can just hit the ‘Fill Down’ button.

 Clicking each of the squares in the grid will turn them on or off.
 The black squares represent the status for the step and the corresponding output.

 We will not put this instruction into the ladder logic.

 Our enable is an unconditional rung.
 This means that the instruction will always be enabled.
 We will use the complete bit (C1) as our input condition to reset our drum instruction back to the beginning.

 Note: We can also use in parallel the first scan bit (SC2).
 If the power is removed from the PLC or it switches from program to run, the outputs start from a known state (RED/RED)

 X1 input will be used to jump to a step in the drum specified by memory location DS2.

 X2 input is our jog input.
 This will move to the next step without waiting for the time to expire.

-What we see in our ladder is the detailed display.
+What we see in our ladder is a detailed display.
 We can see the normal display by right-clicking the instruction on the ladder and selecting ‘Normal Display’.
 Here is what it will look like.

 As you can see we can accomplish our sequencing of the traffic lights using drum instruction.
 This is just one line of ladder code.
 Watch the YouTube video below to see this drum instruction in action.

 Next time we will look at Send and Receive Instructions.